All Episodes

 Okay.

-The definition of a dictatorship.
+So what's the definition of a dictatorship?

 The definition of a dictatorship is a government that arrests people for criticizing that government.

-So, I mean, keep in mind, Derov left Russia in 2014 because the Russian government demanded the IP addresses of people on the other side of the Ukrainian, of the false flag, you know, overthrow the Ukrainian government, the State Department.
+So I mean, keep in mind, Durov left Russia in 2014 because the Russian government demanded the IP addresses of people on the other side of the Ukrainian of the false flag, you know, overthrow the Ukrainian government that the State Department, the State Department affected over there, our State Department.

 unidentified